The Michigan National Guard delivers COVID-19 vaccine to YMCA

 |0

-This work, The Michigan National Guard delivers COVID-19 vaccine to YMCA [Image 5 of 5], by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The Michigan National Guard delivers COVID-19 vaccine to YMCA, by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT